Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 at the table or on the table?
 attention
 attention -- economy
-aunt sally = an argument or idea that is easily refutable and set up to invite criticism https://en.wikipedia.org/wiki/Aunt_Sally autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade = a self-reinforcing cycle that creates collective beliefs.
+attention -- marketplace -- The Algorithm = doesn’t measure what people want but what people pay attention to attention -- marketplace -- The Algorithm = instead of posting on what excites them and their fans the most, creators increasingly feel forced to post memes, trends, clickbait, and sensationalism, because that’s what will perform well attention -- marketplace -- The Algorithm = the way that major platforms currently organize their feeds about maximizing attention, watch time, and ad revenue attention -- marketplace = Netflix, Fortnite, Social media... attention -- TikTokification = of the internet aunt sally = an argument or idea that is easily refutable and set up to invite criticism https://en.wikipedia.org/wiki/Aunt_Sally autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade = a self-reinforcing cycle that creates collective beliefs.
 An idea will gain traction once it enters the mainstream, which triggers a chain reaction, which causes lots of people to adopt it not because it’s true but because it’s popular.